cybermind-nick/cybermind-nick/README.md

 - 👋 Hi, I’m Nicholas Ifeajia - @cybermind-nick
 - 👀 I’m interested in alogrithm design, computational science, graphics and distributed systems
 - 🌱 I’m currently learning PostgreSQL, OpenGL and Introductory ML
-- 💞️ I’m looking to collaborate on interesting projects at the intersection of distributed systems and graphics...
+- 💞️ I’m looking to collaborate on interesting projects at the intersection of distributed systems and algorithm design...
 - 📫 You can reach me through email -- nickifeajika@protonmail.com or nickifeajika@gmail.com

 <!---